JMatharu/jmatharu.github.io-/assets/plugins/github-activity/README.md

-# GitHub Activity Stream Widget
+# GITHUB Activity Stream Widget

-This is a small Javascript plugin that creates a stream of your recent GitHub activity.
+This is a small Javascript plugin that creates a stream of your recent GITHUB activity.
 It displays the user's name, username, photo, and a list of each individual activity type.
 Click [here](https://caseyscarborough.github.io/github-activity) for a demo.

 A sample image of the activity stream is shown below: